fish river canyon, Namíbia

 Gradually, the sunset sets in.
 Against the darkening sky, it shapes the silhouettes of large aloe quiver, euphorbia and competing tamarisk bushes.

-One of the many overland trucks passing through the must-see places in the South Africa and Namíbia, approaches well above the speed allowed in the park and dumps a multinational group of passengers just in time to enjoy the magnificence of the landscape in the twilight.
+Well above the speed allowed in the park, a multinational group of passengers pours out just in time to appreciate the magnificence of the landscape under dusk.

 Fish River Canyon Visitor Silhouettes, Namibia